 Using a portable generator can be a great way to ensure you have power when you need it, whether you’re camping, tailgating, or experiencing a power outage at home.
 However, it’s important to know how to use your generator safely and effectively to avoid potential hazards.

-What Is a Choke On a Portable Generator?
+What Is Choke On Generator?

 A choke on a portable generator is a mechanical device that helps regulate the air-fuel mixture going into the engine’s combustion chamber.